 \section{Evaluation}

-We first detail our experimental prototype used for all evaluations Then, we provide a detailed analysis in both qualitative and quantitative terms.
-Additionally, we provide benchmark comparison and an ablation study to justify our design choices.
+We detail our experimental settings used for all evaluations.
+Then, we provide a detailed analysis in qualitative and quantitative terms.
+Lastly, we provide benchmark comparison and an ablation study to justify our design choices.